 Plastic polymer roofs might resemble metal, slate, or another material, for far less cost.
 From the street, you might not even be able to tell the difference between plastic and the real thing!
 Plastic polymer shingles are also affordable and lightweight; since they also reflect energy rather than absorb it, they help insulate your home throughout the year.

-Once you’ve considered all these details regarding your Rhode Island roof replacement materials, discuss your choices with your contractor.
-He or she can help you choose the best materials and ensure that choice fits your home and budget, and provides a durable, attractive roof that you’ll love for many years to come!
+Once you’ve considered all these details regarding your Rhode Island types of roof materials, discuss your choices with your preferred roofing company and contractor and go over your roofing material checklist with a pro.
+He or she can help you choose the best materials and ensure that choice fits your home and budget and provides a durable, attractive roof that you’ll love for many years to come!